 - Race day activities – You may want some pre-race activities, participants have enjoyed a Zumba workout show, dance offs, raffles, give-aways etc. before the actual race starts.
 Just about anything will work as long as it adds a little excitement to the event while patrons are waiting for the start of the race.

 Please note: We are not responsible for how you produce your event, please follow all governmental regulations.
 Never use color powder in an enclosed or congested environment.
 Never throw in or towards someone’s face.
-Always recommend safety glasses and dust mask.
-Have a MSDS sheet present during events.
-Have a fire extinguisher on hand and NEVER use near an open flame or excessive heat sources.
+Bandanas and sunglasses will make you look super cool and minimize getting powder in your mouth or eyes.
+If you have questions please refer to our Safety Data Sheet.
+Have fun, but be responsible.